Seizures of Cash by U.S. Postal Inspectors

 Seizure of U.S. Currency for Forfeiture by USPIS

-The online listing provides a list of legal notices regarding property seized for federal forfeiture for violating federal law by the USPIS.
+The U.S. Postal Inspection Service (USPIS) Official Notification is online.
+It provides a list of legal notices regarding property seized for federal forfeiture by the USPIS for violating federal law.

 The procedures and laws applicable to the forfeiture process for U.S. currency and other valuable property seized by USPIS can be found in 39 C.F.R.
 Section 233.7, 18 U.S.C.
 Section 983, and 19 U.S.C.
 Sections 1602 -1619.